 So when we see a thing in the world like Black Friday that in some ways seems crass and commercial and material, I wonder if maybe we have a part to play in making that beautiful too.
 If people are going forth into the aisles and shelves of the internet in search of good things and good deals, might it not be part of our calling to ensure we present our options along with all the rest?

-And here’s where I think we take real delight in the opportunity: This weekend is a chance for us to be generous with what we’ve been entrusted with.
+And here’s where I think we take real delight in the opportunity: Black Friday is a chance for us to be generous with what we’ve been entrusted with.
 The Rabbit Room houses a wealth of good, good work by people who care deeply about their craft and their audience and the Kingdom, and on Black Friday we throw the virtual doors open and invite folks to taste and see.
 That seems like a right and good thing to me, and it’s a true pleasure when I see books and music and artwork that I love flying out of the store to be given to others as gifts.
 It makes me happy for the artists who created these works.
 It makes me happy for those who will receive them.
 And I trust that what we’re creating and offering is building our ability to continue putting good works into the world.
 It’s loving artists well.
 It’s loving the community well.
 It’s widening the circle and welcoming anyone who’s willing to come and gather around.

 So yes, Black Friday.
 But not for profit.
 Instead, for the generous work of spreading the good and beautiful into the world.

 Click here to see all the deals we have in store.
 And Click here to visit the Rabbit Room Store’s Black Friday page (Deals will go into effect beginning on Friday, November 5, 2021).